sakethbalijepalli/google-agents/README.md

-This repository provides an example of building a **modular, agent-driven pipeline** for Python code generation, code review, and code refactoring using the `google.adk` framework.
+This repository provides an example of building a **agent-driven pipeline** for Python code generation, code review, and code refactoring using the `google.adk` framework.
 The system demonstrates how to use Large Language Model (LLM) agents in a sequential workflow to automate code writing tasks and ensure quality and consistency.

 ## Installation